- Sensitive – U.S. Forest Service

-- Species of Special Concern, California Department of Fish & Game
+- Species of Special Concern – California Department of Fish and Wildlife

 More than two dozen types of snakes slither through parts of the Los Padres National Forest, including coachwhips, racers, kingsnakes, nightsnakes, gopher snakes, garter snakes, and yes…rattlesnakes.
 Garter snakes are the most common snakes in North America and are found throughout our region, but one type of garter snake in the Los Padres National Forest – the two-striped garter snake – is classified as a “Sensitive Species” by the U.S. Forest Service.
 The Los Padres National Forest is at the center of this snake’s range, which extends from northern Monterey County to Baja California.